 The Outback would more than double my lifetime dirt and gravel miles.
 I'd have to learn to sterilize water and carry at least three days' worth of food.
 I'll admit it: I was a little terrified.
-Especially as those riders who missed the registration deadline and rode the course a week early reported in with warnings of treachery and danger.
+Especially as those riders who missed the registration deadline and rode the course a week early reported in with warnings of treachery and danger and abandoned the ride only halfway through.
 Bewildered by self-doubt, I spent boatloads of money on gear and many hours packing, unpacking, weighing and repacking.

 At long last, it was time to go.
 With butterflies in my stomach, I got on my bike and rode to the train station.
 Forty of us boarded the train in Portland that afternoon.
 Amtrak put us all in one car for our pilgrimage to Klamath Falls.
 Boxed wine, labelled Oregon Outback Emergency Water, was circulated.
 Chammy butter samples were dispensed.
 Gear talk was thick in the air.
 I felt like part of something, part of something big that all of the cool kids were into.

-Eight hours later, we helped unload our boxed bikes from the cargo car and set to work reassembling and repacking our loads, there in the dark by the tracks.
+Eight hours later, we teamed up to unload our boxed bikes from the Amtrak cargo car and set to work reassembling and repacking our loads, there in the dark by the tracks.
 For the first time in many hours, it was quiet.
 News rolled in that the brew pub had stayed open late in anticipation of our arrival.

 I wore my lucky pink jersey with matching lipstick for the early morning start in front of the Maverick Hotel the next day.
 I had a pretty funky looking set up with my 26" wheeled, aluminum GT mountain bike, rack, panniers, homemade polka dot frame pack and mega basket hydration system.
 I anticipated hating that bike by the end of the trip, but instead ending up loving it even more.